-They all are located at System ▸ Page Cache Warmer -> Settings, and divided into the following sections:
+The settings of Cache Warmer are located at System ▸ Page Cache Warmer ▸ Settings and are grouped into the following sections:

 - Threads - the number of concurrent (parallel) requests to the store.

 - Delay between requests - delay between requests in milliseconds.